How To Get Rid Of A Roach Infestation In Your Florida Home: A Complete Guide 2026

 5. Citrus

-• Pros: Effective, inexpensive, and suitable for households with children and pets
+• Pros: Easy and safer for many households

 6. Essential Oils